Listen to this story

 Should You Eat a Banana on an Empty Stomach?

 It’s not a simple yes or no answer—it depends on the shelf life of the banana.
-Starting out (think: when the peels are green), Maeng says that bananas contain more resistant starch (like fiber).
+Starting out (think: when the peels are green), Maeng says that bananas contain more resistant starch (and for some folks, unripe bananas can cause constipation or aggravate the problem).
 “As they ripen, the fiber content decreases, making the banana mostly simple sugar which can spike your blood sugar and potentially cause a sugar crash or mild fatigue.”
 So, while it might seem like a great idea to reach for that bright yellow banana for your mid-day pick-me-up snack or 30 minutes before a workout, you might want to rethink it.
 After all, feeling fatigued while trying to work or work out is never ideal.

 That said, eating a banana on an empty stomach first thing in the morning isn’t a great idea either, according to Maeng.
 “Your body naturally boosts your blood sugar in the morning and if you are not diabetic, your body will make more insulin to balance out your blood sugar,” she explains.
 “For this reason, morning (or on an empty stomach) is not the best time to eat high simple carbohydrate and low fiber foods such as bananas.”